vpayno/exercism-workspace/go/nucleotide-count/dna-doc.md

 import "dna"
 ```

-Package dna is a package used to inspect DNA sequences\.
+Package dna is a package used to inspect DNA sequences.

 ## Index